IBM-Cloud/docs/services/mobilepush/back files/t_android_install_sdk.md

 ---

 copyright:
- years: 2015 2016
+ years: 2015, 2016

 ---

-# Enabling Android applications to receive push notifications
-{: #tag_based_notifications}

-Enable Android applications to receive push notifications and send push notifications to your devices.

-## Installing the client Push SDK with Gradle
+# Installing the client Push SDK with Gradle
 {: #android_install}

 This section describes how to install and use the client Push SDK to further develop your Android applications.